Report Campus Access Issue

-The Office of Disability Accommodation has resources and information to help you be academically successful.
+The Office of Disability Access has resources and information to help you be academically successful.
 Keep ODA informed if you begin to experience difficulties, as the staff will work with both you and the instructor or academic department to resolve problems and to find options.

 Problem Resolution/Steps to File a Grievance